trbadami/bus-app/Assumptions and notes.md

 To make UI pretty, I have used Angular Material Expansion Panel, Data Table, Form fields and Toolbar.
 I have also implemented sorting on Bus ID and Status.

-I feel that UI test cases are not required for this test and that is why I have not written code for UI testing.

 Notes are not saved in any repository but I have shown in an alert to demonstrate that it is available to be saved.

 ## Assumptions